JBroks/GB-Accidents-Dashboard/README.md

 ### Peer-code-review

 The project was published on Code Institute Slack code-peer-review channel where other students and mentors tested the site, reviewed the code and provided a useful feedback that was then implemented.

+#### Bugs:

+Thanks to the feedback from peer-code-review comments in javascript file were improved, loading spinner was added, folder structure was improved, font size was increased, *Reset all* was restyled to be a button, and Readme.md *Deployment* section was improved.

 ### User stories testing